 Defining the Baseline: The On-Hire Survey

-The on-hire survey establishes the definitive baseline condition before the charterer assumes operational control.
-Our surveyors meticulously document every existing dent, scrape, or mechanical deficiency.
-This protects the charterer from being held liable for damages that existed prior to their tenure.
-Beyond physical condition, the process includes a rigorous verification of all mandatory certificates and safety equipment.
-We ensure the vessel is legally and operationally fit for service at the moment of delivery, preventing costly delays during the initial stages of the charter.
+The on-hire survey establishes the “as-is” condition of the vessel before the charterer takes responsibility.
+By documenting every existing dent, scrape, or mechanical deficiency, the surveyor protects the charterer from being held liable for pre-existing issues at the end of the contract.
+This process includes a meticulous verification of all mandatory certificates and the operational status of safety equipment.
+It ensures the vessel is seaworthy and compliant with international regulations at the point of delivery, providing a clear starting point for the charterer’s obligations.

 The Comparative Assessment: The Off-Hire Survey